-Barley grown in Hobart’s (and later the Midlands and Tamar districts’) hinterland was carted to malthouses adjoining still-houses where it was steeped in mountain waters.
+This much we know: Barley grown in Hobart (and later the Midlands and Tamar district) hinterlands was carted to malthouses adjoining still-houses where it was steeped in mountain waters.
 It was floor malted (with gumwood firing the kilns), fermented (by brewer’s yeasts?) in vats and batch-distilled in copper pot stills.
 One colonial distiller stated his liquor came off at a respectably contemporary 70 per cent ABV.
-It filled casks (typically ex-rum puncheons) of 60–100 gallons each, no less.
-But as well, it also filled pipes infused with Portuguese port wine or sherry butts of Spanish oloroso, brandy and even possibly cognac, as well as South African ex-red wine barrels.
-A musty old ale butt was another option.
-All these are such casks that today’s distillers could not until very recently obtain at any price, but in those days, they were cheaply obtained and recently emptied.
+The spirit filled casks (typically ex-rum puncheons) of 60–100 gallons each, no less.
+But as well, it also filled pipes infused with Portuguese port or sherry butts of Spanish oloroso, brandy and even possibly cognac, as well as South African ex-red wine barrels.
+A musty old Newcastle ale butt was another option.
+All these are casks that today’s distillers could not until very recently obtain at any price, but in those days, they were cheaply obtained and freshly emptied in Hobart Town.
 Charring was new-fangled in 1826, but it was reported on locally.
-Stored in cellars and dry bondstores and released—initially by the barrel (i.e. single cask) at cask-strength (later in the bottle broken down to about 45 per cent ABV) direct to stores, inns and taverns, the spirit was sold as “Colonial Whiskey” [yes, spelt with an ‘e’].
+Stored in cellars and dry bondstores and then released—initially by the barrel (i.e. single cask) at cask-strength (later in the bottle broken down to about 45 per cent ABV) direct to stores, inns and taverns, the spirit they made was sold as “Colonial Whiskey” [yes, spelt with an ‘e’].
 Clearly, in scale, ingredients and method, 1820’s whisky making in Van Diemen’s Land had many similarities with today.
-On the face of it, it is whisky.
+On the face of it, it was whisky.
 But that is not enough.
 It would have to have been a single malt to invalidate the Lark’s specific claim.
 And there is another exclusion, too.

 Chris Middleton argues none was aged for any significant time, but I would argue that the question of age is moot.
-The two-years test is unreasonable, it is a modern test; it is fair to accept colonial whiskey on its own terms, not ours.
-After all, if in the future, Tasmania's definition of whisky changes to 10 years on wood, would that mean that all today's spirits are not, or no longer, whisky?
+The two-years test is irrelevant because it is arbitrary and retrospective.
+Whisky, colonial whiskey has to be be accepted on its own terms, not ours.
+After all, if Tasmania's definition of whisky were to change to, say, 10 years on wood, would that mean that all today's spirits were not, can not, or are no longer whisky?

-All the above reasoning is bye-the-bye for Bill Lark's explanation for the Lark Distillery’s claim to being Tasmania’s first single malt whisky distillery.
-He does not rely on any of these grounds.
-Firstly, his claim is not to being the first whisky, his claim is narrower: to being the first single malt whisky.
-This implies that Lark accepts that what the colonials made was whisky.
-What he claims is that it was not single malt whisky.
-What then is the basis for the claim?
-It relies on the etymology of the term itself.
+All the above reasoning is bye-the-bye.
+Lark accepts that what the colonials made was whisky, but it was not single malt whisky.
+He relies on the etymology of the term itself.
 "Single malt" was not coined until the 1970s, and not legally defined until 2008, hence—Lark’s semantic argument runs—nothing that came before can claim to be the same thing.

-A fine point.
-What, however, for argument's sake, if today’s single malt definition (un-blended, batch-made malted barley) were to be retrospectively applied?
-Some of that locally-grown, single grain, single distillery colonial spirit was most certainly single malt.
+What, however, for argument's sake, if today’s single malt definition (un-blended, batch-made, malted barley) were to be retrospectively applied?
+Some of that locally-grown, single grain, single distillery, colonial spirit was most certainly single malt.

 Whether it also exhibited a similar quality to today’s single malt whisky [a sense implicit in the term] is discussed in the The Cascades Spirits, but on the main claim I say that in this unjustifiable claim the commonly generous Bill Lark is discrediting his forebears.